 Reason for Change

 Before deciding whether to move to the cloud, it is vital to understand the potential and the risks of cloud computing and the organization's requirements for using the cloud.
 This contribution describes the processes while moving to the cloud.

+According to the discussion in conference call and proposal from Ian, R01 is proposed and replaces the original.

 Impact on Backward Compatibility